g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 data SF i o
 ```

-signal functions will conform to this generic type
+Signal functions will conform to this generic type.

 #### `Wrap (i -> o)`